Flu Clinics: 50-64 year old patients

-All patients who are 65 and over can now book their flu vaccination!
+All patients who are Under 65 with a long term health condition and patients who are Over 65 can now book their Flu Vaccination!!

 There are a few things to still remember: